Abhishek2091/MbitionCodeChallenge/README.md

 <br>
 <br>
 **How to build the code ?**
+1.First clone the googletest repo from git clone https://github.com/google/googletest/

+Next copy the googletest folder under lib folder.

-1.In root directory of the repo, create a build directory using command "mkdir build".
+2.In root directory of the repo, create a build directory using command "mkdir build".

-2.Go to build directory using command "cd build"
+3.Go to build directory using command "cd build"

-3.Run the cmake command **cmake -G "MinGW Makefiles" ..**
+4.Run the cmake command **cmake -G "MinGW Makefiles" ..**

 4.Run make by command "make all".
 <br>